Essays in Philosophy

 Essays in Philosophy publishes original articles on topics in philosophy, applied ethics, and public policy.
 It holds to no specific school of thought, mode of philosophizing, or style of writing, and welcomes submissions from all relevant fields.
 A list of upcoming topics will be announced at least 1 year prior to publication.

 The journal only publishes original manuscripts not under consideration for publication, or previously published, elsewhere.
 Manuscripts submitted for a specific issue topic receive an initial reading from the General Editor.
 If the General Editor determines that the paper is relevant to this topic the paper is forwarded to the Issue Editor.
-The Issue Editor then distributes the paper to one or more of the Issue Reviewers for blind peer-review.
+The Issue Editor then distributes the paper to one or more of the Issue Reviewers for autonomous peer-review.
 Only the General Editor knows the identity of the individual submitting a paper.
 Reviewers make a recommendation to the Issue Editor as to whether the paper is a) Acceptable as is, b) Acceptable with revisions, or c) Unacceptable.

 Manuscript Preparation / Submission Procedure